githubharald/SimpleHTR/README.md

 ```
 > python main.py
-Init with stored values from ../model/snapshot-76
+Init with stored values from ../model/snapshot-39
 Recognized: "Hello"
-Probability: 0.8462573289871216
+Probability: 0.42098119854927063
 ```

-Tested with:

-* Python 2  (commit <= 97c2512) and Python 3
-* TF 1.3, 1.10 and 1.12 (commit <= 97c2512)
-* TF 1.14, 1.15, 2.3.1, 2.4 (commit >= ec00c1a)
-* Ubuntu 16.04, 18.04, 20.04 and Windows 7, 10

 ## Command line arguments
 * `--train`: train the NN on 95% of the dataset samples and validate on the remaining 5%
 * `--validate`: validate the trained NN
-* `--beamsearch`: use vanilla beam search decoding (better, but slower) instead of best path decoding
-* `--wordbeamsearch`: use word beam search decoding (only outputs words contained in a dictionary) instead of best path decoding.
-This is a custom TF operation and must be compiled from source, more information see corresponding section below.
-It should **not** be used when training the NN
+* `--decoder`: select from CTC decoders "bestpath", "beamsearch", and "wordbeamsearch".
+Defaults to "bestpath".
+For option "wordbeamsearch" see details below
+* `--batch_size`: batch size
+* `--data_dir`: directory containing IAM dataset (with subdirectories `img` and `gt`)
+* `--fast`: use LMDB to load images (faster than loading image files from disk)
 * `--dump`: dumps the output of the NN to CSV file(s) saved in the `dump` folder.
 Can be used as input for the [CTCDecoder](https://github.com/githubharald/CTCDecoder)
-* `--batch_size`: batch size
-* `--fast`: use LMDB to load images (faster than loading image files from disk)
-* `--data_dir`: directory containing IAM dataset (with subdirectories `img` and `gt`)

 If neither `--train` nor `--validate` is specified, the NN infers the text from the test image (`data/test.png`).

 ## Integrate word beam search decoding